elephantscale/es-training-new/cybersecurity-common/slides/Security-Intro.md

 ## Contingency plans

 * Hacker advice to victims:
-  * Don’t hire help!
+  * Don't hire help!
 Or else it will go even worse for you
   * __Do you believe it?__

 1. Have a plan.
 (Such as off-line backup.)Test it!